Rogue waves statistics in the framework of one-dimensional Generalized Nonlinear Schrodinger Equation

-{\bf 1.} Since the first observation by Solli \textit{et al.} in 2007 \cite{Solli}, optical rogue waves - large wave events that appear randomly from initially smooth pulses and have statistics drastically different from that predicted by the linear theory - has drawn much scientific attention from both optical and hydrodynamic society.
+Since the first observation by Solli \textit{et al.} in 2007 \cite{Solli}, optical rogue waves - large wave events that appear randomly from initially smooth pulses and have statistics drastically different from that predicted by the linear theory - has drawn much scientific attention from both optical and hydrodynamic society.
 In case of optics rogue waves are huge waves that can damage optical systems and therefore their appearance must be controlled.
 For hydrodynamics optical rogue waves are interesting phenomenon that can be conveniently studied in laboratory conditions and that occurs in systems described by the similar equations and has similar statistics to hydrodynamic rogue waves \cite{Dudley3}.
-The current study of optical rogue waves went in two main directions: 1) harnessing and control of rogue waves emergence by shaping the initial pulse \cite{Solli2, Dudley1}, and 2) understanding physical mechanisms underlying the phenomenon by establishing connection between different linear and nonlinear terms in the equations of motion and appearance of 'fat tails' in the probability of large waves occurrence \cite{Dudley2, Taki, Picozzi, Agafontsev, Hadzievski, Passot}.
-In the current publication we implement both approaches as we study the influence of different initial conditions and higher nonlinearity (six-wave interactions) on the frequency of rogue waves appearance for three different nonlinear systems two of which are conservative and the other is non-conservative.
+The current study of optical rogue waves went in two main directions: 1) harnessing and control of rogue waves emergence by shaping the initial pulse \cite{Solli2, Dudley1}, and 2) understanding the physical mechanisms underlying the phenomenon by establishing connection between different linear and nonlinear terms in the equations of motion and appearance of singularities in the probability of large waves occurrence, especially so-called 'fat tails' when higher waves appear by several orders of magnitude more frequently comparing to the linear theory \cite{Dudley2, Taki, Picozzi, Agafontsev, Hadzievski, Passot}.
+In the current publication we implement both approaches as we compare statistics for integrable Nonlinear Schrodinger (NLS) equation with that for nonintegrable one with small additional dumping and pumping terms and study the influence of different initial conditions and higher nonlinearity (six-wave interactions) on the frequency of rogue waves appearance.

-Investigation of the influence of initial condition is necessary because different types of initial conditions contain different fractions of solitons and linear waves and the statistics of solitons as stable essentially nonlinear objects may be very different from that of the linear waves.
-In this respect cnoidal waves are very convenient objects to study because increasing its imaginary half-period allows to move from mostly solitonic states to initial conditions with significant fraction of linear waves.
-Concerning the study of the effect of higher nonlinearity our research can also be considered in the broader context.
-Nonlinear Schrodinger equation